nickbrandt/GitLab/doc/user/discussions/index.md

    ![A code change suggestion displayed, with the button to apply the batch of suggestions highlighted.](img/apply_batch_of_suggestions_v13_1.jpg "Apply a batch of suggestions")

 WARNING:
-Suggestions applied from multiple authors will create a commit authored by the user applying the suggestions.
+Suggestions applied from multiple authors creates a commit authored by the user applying the suggestions.

 ## Start a thread by replying to a standard comment